alexwaddell97/text-quest/README.md

 ## Learn More

-To learn more about InfiniteWorlds.ai and how to use it, take a look at the following resources:
+To learn more about Roleplaying Realm and how to use it, take a look at the following resources:

-- [InfiniteWorlds.ai Documentation](https://yourdocumentationlink.com) - learn about the platform's features and API.
+- [Roleplaying Realm Documentation](https://yourdocumentationlink.com) - learn about the platform's features and API.
 - [GPT API Documentation](https://beta.openai.com/docs/) - learn about the GPT API used for generating text.

 ## Deploy on Vercel

-The easiest way to deploy your InfiniteWorlds.ai app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.
+The easiest way to deploy your Roleplaying Realm app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

 Check out our [deployment documentation](https://yourdeploymentdocumentationlink.com) for more details.